Butteryfly2901/Butteryfly2901/README.md

-- 👋 Hi, I’m @Butteryfly2901
+- 👋 Hi, I’m @ThisDayInMusicHistory
 - 👀 I’m interested in crypto currency and music
-- 🌱 I’m currently learning how to use bitclout
+- 🌱 I’m currently learning how to help build $deso and next $focus as a content creator
-- 💞️ I’m looking to collaborate on building a website on unstoppable domains called bitcloutcurrency
+- 💞️ I’m looking to collaborate on music and health
+- If there is something i can do on github to add to these projects i would be opened to try and learn
 - 📫 How to reach me lovelaugh291@gmail.com

 <!---